FAQs

 Membership

 By joining you become a member of Australia’s largest community for chemistry professionals and enthusiasts.
-In addition, you receive special rates for events, networking opportunities, complimentary digital magazine, access to career development programs, and more.
+In addition, you receive special rates for events, networking opportunities, access to career development programs, and more.
 Please refer to the Membership page for further details.

 Individual Members

-• Student: designed for undergraduate, honours, masters students studying a chemistry related qualification.
+• Student: designed for undergraduate, honours, masters students studying in a chemistry related field.

-• Post Graduate Student: designed for PhD students studying a chemistry related qualification.
+• Post Graduate Student: designed for PhD students studying in a chemistry related field.

-• Early Career Chemist: designed for individuals who have completed their studies and are in the first three years of their career.
+• Early Career / Commencing Chemist: designed for individuals who have completed their studies and are in the first three years of their career.

 • Member: designed for experienced individuals who have embarked on their career.